Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 - Fixed percentage distribution:
     - Data providers: 30-50% of total incentives.
     - AI/service provider: 30-40% of total incentives, split between providers based on their roles and contributions.
-    - Use case orchestrator: 10-20% of total incentives for coordination and management.”
+    - Use case orchestrator: 10-20% of total incentives for coordination and management.

 - Quality of data input (can be also assessment from Data Veracity Assurance Building Block):
     - High: 40-50% of the data provider's share (size/volume, uniqueness, completeness, etc.).